Facilities & Resources

 Music Library

 The Mary Duke Biddle Music Building houses the Music Library with over 100,000 books, scores, journals, and microfilms.
-The Media Center, with some 30,000 sound recordings and a growing collection of video materials, adjoins a state-of-the-art audio facility which can accommodate 32 listeners.
 The library's special collections include an archive donated by the Pulitzer prize-winning composer Robert Ward and an extensive collection of research materials assembled by the Viennese music bibliographer Alexander Weinmann.
 The Music Library's web pages include links to internet resources for music research.

 musical instrument collections